I think we can all agree:

 Google had just announced the Disavow tool which caused a bit of the stir in the SEO world.

-I took a stab at it and highlighted why the tool was actually bad news for SEO and not the saving grace everyone thought it would be.
+I took a stab at it and highlighted why the Disavow Tool is bad news for SEO and not the saving grace everyone thought it would be.

 This post ended up going viral (see the big spike in the graph above) to a degree and sparked discussions in a few places including this post which has nearly 5,000 views.